FrancescaShell/Test/README.md

 ```

 > **Note:**
-> - In case the user forgets to specify the parameter, the programm runs the default parameter “pm10”
+> - In case the user forgets to specify the parameter, the programm runs the default parameter “pm10” Coarse dust particles are 2.5 to 10 micrometers in diameter.
+Sources include crushing or grinding operations and dust stirred up by vehicles on roads.
 > - The project requires the following modules: argparse, sqlite3, hashlib, random, requests, json, csv, unittest, os, and sys.